Paul Anthony Dennis

 BFA Juilliard School, MFA Purchase College, SUNY

-A former member of José Limón Dance Company, Paul is Associate Director of the White Mountains Summer Dance Festival and Assistant Professor at UMass Amherst.
-His career also includes performances with Works/Laura Glenn Dance, Jacob’s Pillow Men’s Dancers: The Ted Shawn Legacy, Janis Brenner and Dancers, Scapegoat Garden, and a 1995 White House performance.
+PAUL DENNIS, earned his BFA at the Juilliard School, and MFA at Purchase College, Conservatory of Dance.
+An Associate Professor at UMass Amherst and a former member of José Limón Dance Company, Paul was also Associate Director of the White Mountains Summer Dance Festival.
+As a Five College faculty member, he teaches at Mount Holyoke, Amherst, and Hampshire Colleges.
+His career includes performances with Works/Laura Glenn Dance, Jacob’s Pillow Men’s Dancers: The Ted Shawn Legacy, Janis Brenner and Dancers, Scapegoat Garden, a 1995 White House performance and Florence’s “White Nights Festival” at Palazzo Vecchio Salone De Cinquecento.

 Curriculum Vitae